astropy/astropy/docs/coordinates/representations.rst

   the appropriate physical scale factor for a unit change in that direction.

 And furthermore you should define a ``Differential`` class based on `~astropy.coordinates.BaseDifferential`.
-This class can be extremly simple, and only needs to define:
+This class can be extremely simple, and only needs to define:

 * ``base_representation`` attribute: